agswapnil7/ec2-terraform/README.md

 # EC2 Creation on AWS Using Terraform

-This PoC automates EC2 instance provisioning on AWS using Terraform for Infrastructure-as-Code (IaC).

----

 ## Goal

 Automate provisioning an EC2 instance on AWS with Terraform for reproducibility and scalability.